Some links in this post may be affiliate links

 Pruning Scarlet Star Bromeliad involves removal of dead leaves to keep the plant neat and to allow adequate room for the new plants to grow.
 Remove the dead foliage by cutting at the base with a sharp, clean knife or a clean pair of pruning scissors.

-Scarlet Star Bromeliads (Guzmania Bromeliads) are propagated from offsets (pups) appearing at the base of the plant.
+Scarlet Star Bromeliadss are best propagated from offsets (pups) appearing at the base of the plant.

-Scarlet Star Bromeliad (Guzmania Bromeliad) problems are drooping leaves, leaf patches, plant dying, brown leaf tips, pests and diseases among others.
-Read on for more on these problems, their remedies and solutions.
+Scarlet Star Bromeliad problems are plant dying, brown leaf tips, drooping leaves, leaf patches, pests and diseases among others.
+Keep reading for more on these problems, their remedies and solutions.

-Inadequate light for Scarlet Star Bromeliads is the cause of dark, soft, drooping, long leaves.
-Move the bromeliad to a brighter spot where it will receive bright light or instal a grow light if the natural lighting is not enough.
-Check out this guide on understanding light for houseplants.
+Dark, soft, drooping, long leaves on Scarlet Star Bromeliads are caused by inadequate light.
+Move the bromeliad to a brighter spot where it will receive bright indirect light or instal a grow light if the natural lighting is not enough.

-Exposing Scarlet Star Bromeliad to direct sunlight will cause it to have pale brown patches on the leaves as it does not like to be exposed to direct sunlight.
-Protect it from direct sunlight or move it to a shadier spot.
+Pale-brown leaf patches on Scarlet Star Bromeliad are caused by exposure of the plant to sunshine as it does not like to be exposed to direct sunlight.
+Instal a light curtain to shield it from direct sun or move it to a shadier spot.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.